Author has written 24 stories for Harry Potter, How to Train Your Dragon, and Firefly.

 I'm not British, but I write my stories with my computer set to British English.
 I know it's a little inconsistent, so I apologize for any linguistic mistakes.
 If anyone wants to write a translation of any of my stories, please PM me and inform me where you plan to post it, and please post a link back to the English version if possible.

 The Arithmancer-Verse: Hermione is a mathematical genius and becomes a brilliant spellcrafter.
 Explores Hermione's struggles with the stress of growing up and frequent brushes with death as she develops into a powerful witch.
 Features in-depth exploration of magic and a strong bond between Hermione and her parents.
 The Arithmancer is complete, covering Years 1-4, and was a nominee for the 2016 Fanatic Fanfics Multi-Fandom Awards.
 Lady Archimedes is also complete, covering Years 5-7.
-A (much shorter) sequel, Annals of Arithmancy, is in the works.
+A (much shorter) sequel, Annals of Arithmancy, is in progress.

 The Animagus-Verse: Harry is a cat animagus who is raised by the Grangers as Hermione's brother.
 Features Harry with a strong support structure, Wizengamot politics, global wizarding politics, and characters acting rationally.
 The Accidental Animagus is complete, covering Years 1-4, and was featured on the Potter Fic Weekly podcast, in which I also gave an author interview.
 The World of The Accidental Animagus is an interlude showing snapshots of the larger magical world.
 Animagus at War is currently in 5th year with open war beginning.